 My birthday arrived.
 I turned 24 years old and I got very drunk.
 The evening ended with me passing out before I could smoke my last cigarette in a ceremonious fashion and bid farewell to my nasty little friend.
-I woke up in the morning and I was completely distressed that I forgot this important final moment.
+I woke up in the morning, completely distressed that I forgot this important final moment.

 My first thought was “I can’t quit today, I missed the final cigarette, I will need to start another day… maybe tomorrow or next week.”

 Head pounding, mouth dry, body aching and already furiously angry.
 I gave myself the first of many pep talks.
 ‘You knew this was going to be difficult, ok so you missed the last one but maybe it is actually better that way and to be honest it wasn’t a really big part of the plan.
 You are ready, you have everything you need.
+Everything is already in place.
 You can do this.’